Tha Din Daeng campaign: Prelude

 After many defeats in early 1786, King Bodawpaya retreated to Martaban.
 However, he retained some of his forces on the Tenasserim Coast waiting for the new campaigns.
 The traditional wars were usually conducted in dry season as the lands in the rainy season were swampy and ravaged with disease, making it unsuitable for marching and encampment.
 King Bodawpaya ordered the Burmese forces at Tavoy to retreat to Martaban under the command of Minhla Sithu, while Maha Thiri Thihathu was ordered to retreat from Mergui to Tavoy.
 The king then marched back to Dagon where he worshipped the famous Shwedagon Pagoda and returned to Ava.
 The Burmese armies stationed at Martaban and Tavoy, waiting for the rainy season to be over to conduct new invasions of Siam.

 In September 1786, King Bodawpaya resumed his Siamese campaigns.
-He sent his eldest son and heir, Prince Thado Minsaw or Prince Nanda Kyawdin (known in Thai sources as Einshe Maha Uparaja) to Martaban to organize the new invasion of Siam.
+He sent his eldest son and heir, Prince Thado Minsaw or Prince Nanda Kyawdin (known in Thai sources as Einshe Min Uparaja) to Martaban to organize the new invasion of Siam.